 We are working to develop a range of clinical trials to identify the best pairings of novel compounds and behavioral interventions to treat a variety of substance use disorders.

-The Center was recently awarded funding from the State of Washington to conduct a study of psilocybin to treat veterans and first responders with both PTSD and Alcohol Use Disorder.
-This study will begin enrollment in 2024 and will examine the safety, feasibility and effectiveness of psilocybin to treat PTSD/AUD and will help inform policy-makers about best next steps pertaining to increasing access to psilocybin for Washington Residents.
+The Center was awarded funding from the State of Washington to conduct a study of psilocybin to treat veterans and first responders with both PTSD and Alcohol Use Disorder.
+This study will examine the safety, feasibility and effectiveness of psilocybin to treat PTSD/AUD and will help inform policy-makers about best next steps pertaining to increasing access to psilocybin for Washington Residents.